Key Takeaways

 These moments remind you that you control your technology, not the other way around.
 Over time, you’ll look forward to these quiet, grounded parts of your day.

 Fear of missing out (FOMO) is one of the biggest barriers to taking real social media breaks.
-It’s not a personal weakness; platforms are designed to make you feel anxious about missing out on connections or information.
+Platforms are designed to make you feel anxious about missing out on connections or information.
 Recognizing that FOMO is engineered helps you detach from it emotionally.

 Research shows FOMO peaks when we’re stressed or feeling low, creating a loop where we seek comfort online but end up feeling worse.
 The truth is: while we fear missing out online, we’re often missing out on real life.
 Reminding yourself of that can help when the withdrawal feels strongest.